Your home is your most important asset. Save money and protect it from potential water damage by heeding these simple tips from Cleveland Water.

 Any leak that occurs on the customer's service line, then it is the responsibility of the customer to fix the leak.
 This includes the water line that runs from the tree lawn to the water meter, any irrigation systems, and all indoor plumbing.
 Cleveland Water is responsible for making repairs between the water main in the street and the curb stop.

-Some customers may not realize they are responsible for the water and sewer lines that run into their home until it is too late.
+Customers may not realize they are responsible for the water and sewer lines that run into their home until it is too late.
 Therefore, Cleveland Water is partnering with HomeServe, Inc to offer protection services to customers so they are not faced with costly and unexpected repairs to their water and sewer lines as well as their in-home plumbing.
 To find out more about this service, click here.

 Cleveland Water also offers a discount for residents who experience an undetected, underground leak and they have it repaired.
 The service allows the customer to receive an adjusted bill, up to 50% off the excess consumption of one billing term, provided they can submit a Plumbing Repair Statement.